 An unprecedented pandemic forced Federal agencies to reevaluate their technological infrastructure as employees were moved out of offices.
 It has been a long journey with multiple transitions of the workforce and the technology needed to keep up.
 A critical look at the standards of technology within the Federal government was required.
 The COVID-19 pandemic triggered unique challenges and obstacles for government agencies.
 Many are still grappling with how to use funds for maximum impact as they embrace the “New Normal.”

 Tune into this panel to hear from thought leaders and topic experts on how to create great and sustainable citizen experiences, vaccinate Americans, and enable a safe return to work.
 How can Federal agencies build and move forward?
 How can agencies aid in the advancement of policies on healthcare, employment and COVID response?

-Warfighter Health Mission Manager, Joint Artificial Intelligence Center (invited)
+Warfighter Health Mission Manager, Chief Digital and Artificial Intelligence Office

 Moderator: Jory Heckman